 What’s the best nondairy yogurt?

-There are so many good ones now!
-I would urge you to look in your supermarkets to see what’s available.
+There are so many good ones now, so you may need to try a few to find one that your family prefers.
 There are nondairy yogurts made from soy, almond milk, coconut milk, and goat milk so you’ll have to try a few to see which ones have the best flavor.
-You may also want to try a lactose-free yogurt.

 Nutritionally, I still recommend looking for brands that use less added sugars and finding one with protein—the amounts will vary a lot.
 People seem to love the newer options from Kite Hill and the plant-based yogurts from Siggis, which are now widely available.

 If you don’t see many options in your store, you can ask the dairy manager if they could get in others for you to try.